 Open Source RPGs

-As a result, finding other open-source enthusiasts has been a chore rather than a joy.
+As a result, finding other open-source enthusiasts has been a chore rather than a joy, because every search summons a storm of lies as a thousand RPGs proclaim themselves ‘open’ before pulling ’the old switcharoo’, as they hand over a plain-text document, and declare magnanimously that people may reference that text.
 But after years of digging past false promises, I’ve found a small handful of RPGs which really do have available source-files, which anyone can modify.

 Chronicles